 At Bethlehem, family members and other adults from the church are involved in our youth's activities.
 We believe when adults and young people participate in activities together, it creates a mutual benefit for our youth AND the volunteers who engage in their lives, allowing them to grow together in ways that they cannot grow separately.

 Children, birth - age 5, are always welcome at Bethlehem!
-Each year, the children are invited to participate in our Easter Egg Hunt, Trick-or-treat for UNICEF party, and Christmas Eve pageant.
-When the activities allow, they are invited to join with the Elementary Group for lunch and outings (such as a visit to the zoo or CMoE).
+Each year the children are invited to participate in our February Faith Fest (ages 3 and up) and the Easter Egg Hunt.
 Children ages 3 and up can also participate in our Vacation Bible School in the summer.
-At 9:00 on Sunday mornings, we offer Sunday school programming for toddlers (18 months - 3 years) and pre-schoolers, as well as nursery care for those who are younger.
-Our church nursery is staffed each Sunday morning, during 10:15 AM worship, by volunteers who care for these children as they interact together and grow up as part of our greater-church family.
+Our nursery is staffed during the school year at 9:00 on Sunday mornings and all year for the10:15 AM worship by Bethlehem staff member who care for these children as they interact together and grow up as part of our greater-church family.

-Our Youth Group (grades 6-12) is led by our Youth Ministry Coordinator, Erika Johnson.
+Our Youth Group (grades 7-12) is led by our Children and Youth Director Margaret Eberhart and Niki Traylor.
 They currently meet together several times a month in the Youth Area they helped design.
-In addition to a weekly Sunday school class, their activities include: spiritual development, mission (such as the 30-hour Famine and mission trips), fundraisers to support their missions, fellowship activities, and of course...food!
+In addition to a weekly Sunday school class, their activities include: spiritual development, mission (such as the 30-hour Feast and mission trips), fundraisers to support their missions, serve at United Caring Services, fellowship activities, and of course...food!
 Youth in 7th and 8th grades also begin Confirmation.
-Bethlehem values their input, and many of our youth are representatives on our Church Council and ministry teams.
+Bethlehem values their input, and a youth member services as a representatives on our Church Council and ministry teams.
 They also participate in leadership roles during worship services.
 We believe that one of the most important things young people can do as they prepare themselves for adult living is to connect with others to discern the gifts God has given them and to find ways to use them to do God's work - both at home and in the world.

 Additional Faith-Enriching Children's & Youth Programs